Greg Lewis (wide receiver): Coaching career

 Lewis was a coaching intern for the Eagles during the rookie mini-camp in 2012.
 For the 2012 season under head coach Ron Caragher, Lewis was wide receivers coach for the University of San Diego Toreros football team that went 8–3, with the top 3 receivers going for 144 catches and 15 of the team's 20 touchdown passes.
 Caragher became head coach at San Jose State University in 2013, and Lewis joined Caragher's staff in San Jose State as wide receivers coach.

 On February 19, 2014, Lewis was named the receivers coach at the University of Pittsburgh by head coach Paul Chryst.

 After spending the 2015 season with the New Orleans Saints of the NFL as an offensive assistant, Lewis was hired by the Eagles as the team's wide receivers coach on January 20, 2016, and released on January 9, 2017.

 Lewis was hired as the Kansas City Chiefs' wide receiver coach in January 2017.
 In 2019, Lewis won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
-In 2022, Lewis won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.
+Three years later, Lewis won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.

 On March 8, 2023, the Baltimore Ravens hired Lewis as their wide receiver coach.